Nasdaq Wants to Require Racial and Sex Identity Diversity Quotas for Corporate Boards

 Companies that do not meet the quota would be forced to explain why they did not have directors with the preferred racial and sexual identities.

 If the proposal is approved by the SEC, Nasdaq listed companies would be required to disclose board-diversity statistics within a year.
-Trump appointed SEC chairman Jay Clayton has said he will step down from the post on January 20—inauguration day—which would likely mean Joe Biden will appoint the next head of the commission.
+Trump-appointed SEC chairman Jay Clayton has said he will step down from the post at year’s end—which would likely mean Joe Biden will appoint the next head of the commission.

 Nasdaq said that all companies will be required to have at least one “diverse” director within two years.
 Time frames to meet the requirement for the second preferred diversity director will vary depending on the “market tier” of the companies.